OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | 5 | Double crossover |

 **trackType**
-The number in the *trackType* dataset defines the type of track that belongs to it.
+The number in the *trackType* data set defines the type of track that belongs to it.
 Which number means what is shown in the following table:

 | Value | Description |
 |--|---|